kshirley/summarytrees/README.md

 ```
 Note: This sample of data has been shared with the permission and cooperation of the Math Genealogy Project; please do not re-distribute it.
 See `help("Gauss", package = "summarytrees")` for more.

 2\.
 The "DMOZ" vignette contains an analysis of a subset of URLs from the DMOZ (aka Open Directory Project) directory of websites.
-This data contains all the URLs which are classified into the "Top/Sports" branch of the tree, which consists of about 76,000 URLs spread out over about 14,000 unique topics.
+This data contains all the URLs which are classified into the "Top/Sports" branch of the tree, which consists of about 76,000 URLs (about 2% of the total data set) spread out over about 14,000 unique topics.
 The node weights are set to the number of URLs belonging to each topic in the hierarchy.
 ```{r}
 vignette("DMOZ", package = "summarytrees")
 ```